Slow Cooker Meatball Soup

 Easy Italian meatball soup recipe, homemade with simple ingredients in slow cooker.
 Loaded with Italian seasoning, pasta, frozen vegetables and meatballs.

 If you love soup in general, then you’re going to be head over heels for this recipe.
-It tastes just as good as my Slow Cooker Minestrone Soup, but isn’t quite as heavy as my Slow Cooker American Goulash.
-Go ahead, give it a try, you’ll love it!
+It tastes just as good (if not, better!) as my Slow Cooker Minestrone Soup and this Slow Cooker Split Pea Soup.
+Go ahead and give them a try.
+You’ll love it!

 Make it thicker – If you don’t want as much broth in your soup, you can reduce the amount of broth to make it a bit thicker.

-Make it spicy – Add crushed red peppers, pickled jalapenos, fresh jalapenos, or other spicy peppers.
+Make it spicy – Add crushed red peppers or other fresh spicy peppers of your liking.

-Make it creamy – Add some heavy cream in with the pasta.
+Make it creamy – Add some heavy cream, half and half or even cream cheese.

-Refrigerate – Store this soup in an airtight container for up to 5 days.
+Refrigerate – In an airtight container for up to 3 days.

 Tips and techniques

-Don’t overcook – If you do, the veggies will get mushy and the overall texture of the soup isn’t as desirable.
+Don’t overcook – Because the veggies will get over-cooked and “mushy” and the overall texture of the soup isn’t as desirable.

-Should I cook on low or high? – I prefer to cook it on high.
-Cooking it on low makes the vegetables mushy.
-If you don’t mind this, feel free to go with the low option.
+Should I cook on low or high? – I prefer to cook it on high heat.
+Cooking it on low heat over-cooks the vegetables.

-Do the meatballs need to be thawed? – No, you can add them to the pot frozen.
-However, if they are already thawed, that won’t hurt anything either.
+Do the meatballs need to be thawed? – No, you can add them frozen.
+However, if they are already thawed, that won’t affect anything.

-How to make it thinner? – Add more broth or stock.
+How to make soup thinner? – Simply add more broth, stock or water.

 Slow Cooker Meatball Soup